General Surgery Residency Program

 Program Overview

-PGY1: Assignments during this year are for one-month blocks, providing exposure to general and specialty services in the four affiliated hospitals: ART, VA, Main and the MUSC Shawn Jenkins Children's Hospital.
-The resident will rotate through general surgery and the surgical specialties including anesthesia, cardiothoracic surgery, transplant, vascular surgery, orthopedic surgery, pediatric surgery, plastic surgery, and urology.
+PGY1: Assignments during this year consist of one-month blocks, providing exposure to general and specialty surgical services at our Charleston campus hospitals (Main, ART, SJCH, VA).
+Residents will rotate through general surgery and the surgical sub-specialties.
+Residents may also have the option of rotating on electives such anesthesia, orthopedic surgery, urology and plastic surgery.
 Emphasis is directed to the fundamentals of both preoperative and postoperative surgical care and to learning fundamental technical skills.

-PGY2: Assignments in this year are for one to two month periods, focusing on pediatric surgery, trauma/acute care, cardiothoracic ICU, vascular surgery, breast/endocrine surgery, transplant surgery, night ART, and STICU.
+PGY2: Assignments in this year consists of one month rotations focusing on pediatric surgery, trauma/acute care surgery, surgical critical care including cardiothoracic critical care, vascular surgery, surgical oncology, and transplant surgery.

-PGY3: Assignments are one to two months long and include transplant, night emergency/trauma, and gastrointestinal surgery services (colorectal surgery, MIS, pancreatic biliary surgery) as well as the general surgery service at the VA Hospital and a community rotation at an offsite hospital.
+PGY3: Assignments are one month blocks which include transplant surgery, thoracic surgery and gastrointestinal specialty surgery (colorectal surgery, minimally invasive surgery (bariatric and complex abdominal wall), surgical oncology) as well as the general surgery service at the VA Hospital and a community rotation at an offsite hospital.
+Third year residents have the option of an elective surgical month of their choosing or a two-month rotation at our AGME approved international rotation in South Africa.

-PGY5: During this year residents serve as general surgical chief residents on the gastrointestinal surgery services, surgical oncology, night/emergency trauma service, and the VA general surgery services.
+PGY5: During this year residents serve as general surgical chief residents on the gastrointestinal surgery services, surgical oncology, and the VA general surgery services.
 The chief resident is expected to assume maximum responsibility for all aspects of surgical care on each service.

 On-Call Schedule Night call for most services is covered by the night emergency/trauma (NET) service or the night ART (NART) service.
 This schedule may vary according to the assigned rotation.
 Work schedules are established so that residents work less than 80 hours per week with one day in seven "off", ten hours off between duty shifts, and a maximum of 24 hours on call.

-Research Year Residents have the opportunity to take a one to two year period away from clinical rotations to participate in full-time laboratory research in one of several areas of surgery including oncology, transplant immunology, and cardiovascular surgery.
+Research Year Residents have the opportunity to take a one-to-two-year period away from clinical rotations to participate in full-time basic science or clinical research in one of several areas of surgery including oncology, transplant immunology, and cardiovascular surgery.
 Research residents will be expected to take one call shift per month.

 Educational Activities